mcbabo/Master-Security/README.md

 # Discord Bot #

-Security Bot for youzr Server to prevent raids and more
+Security Bot for your Server to prevent raids and more

 ## How to add ##